Kristen Anderson-Lopez

-Kristen Anderson-Lopez (born March 21, 1972) is an American songwriter and lyricist known for co-writing the songs for the 2013 computer-animated musical film Frozen and its 2019 sequel Frozen II with her husband Robert Lopez.
+Kristen Anderson-Lopez (born March 21, 1972) is an American songwriter.
+She is known for co-writing the songs for the 2013 animated musical film Frozen and its 2019 sequel Frozen 2 with her husband Robert Lopez.
 The couple won the Academy Award for Best Original Song for "Let It Go" from Frozen and "Remember Me" from Coco (2017) at the 86th and 90th awards respectively.
-She also won two Grammy Awards at the 57th Annual Grammy Awards.
+She also won two Grammy Awards at the 57th Annual Grammy Awards, and she is signed to Disney Music Publishing.

 Personal life

 Anderson-Lopez was raised in Croton-on-Hudson, New York (a suburb of New York City), until 1986; the Myers Park neighborhood of Charlotte, North Carolina, from 1986 to 1990; and Waxhaw, North Carolina (a suburb of Charlotte), from 1990 onward (which was her home during her college years).
 Her parents, Erin and John, still live in Waxhaw.
 According to her father, Anderson-Lopez first fell in love with the theater at the age of four, when he took her to see a U.S. Bicentennial musical tribute staged in their then-hometown of Croton-on-Hudson.
 After her family moved to North Carolina, she attended and graduated from Charlotte Country Day School.
 She went on to Williams College in western Massachusetts, where she double-majored in drama and psychology and graduated in 1994.
 After a theater internship in Florida, Anderson-Lopez spent several years working temporary jobs while pursuing her dream of becoming a Broadway theatre performer in New York City.
 In 1999, she entered the BMI Lehman Engel Musical Theatre Workshop and found her true calling as a lyricist, and also met her future husband Robert Lopez.

 In October 2003, Anderson married Lopez, who would go on to become an EGOT-winning songwriter, composer and lyricist, including three Tony Awards for Avenue Q and The Book of Mormon.
 They have two daughters; Katie and Annie, who both had voice parts in Frozen.

 Anderson-Lopez's sister, Kate Anderson, co-wrote the songs for Olaf's Frozen Adventure.